 Revised as of 2016, our catalogue is based on weekly extracts from our in-house database.
 It contains catalogues of most of our holdings excluding a small but significant minority such as school records, non-conformist records and other collections still awaiting conversion to database format.
 Search here.

 Wiltshire Wills project - Within our archive we hold 105,000 historic wills dating from 1540 to 1858.
 This collection has now been digitised by ourselves and the company Ancestry, working in partnership.
-It will be published online through the Ancestry service, hopefully with effect from mid November 2017.
+It will be published online through the Ancestry service.
 This will supersede the in-house Wiltshire Wills website which is not working due to technical problems beyond our control.

 You can view the latest books added to our Local Studies library collection by downloading our latest Wiltshire List here.